LASER-UMASS/CausalTesting_ICSE20/artifact_documentation/README.md

 # Causal Testing Artifact (ICSE 2020)

 This is the artifact for the paper *"Causal Testing: Understanding Defects' Root Causes"*.
-This artifact replicates the user study setup used to evaluate our technique, including the supplementary data collection materials.
+This artifact facilitates the use of Holmes for debugging defects and re-use of the implementation and/or artifacts in other research studies.

 ## What is included in the artifact?